mullvad/mullvadvpn-app/docs/known-issues.md

 The Hyper-V Virtual Ethernet Adapter passes traffic to and from guests without letting the host’s firewall inspect the packets in the same way normal packets are inspected.
 The forwarded (NATed) packets are seen in the lower layers of WFP (OSI layer 2) as Ethernet frames only.
-This means that all firewall rules inserted by the Mullvad app to stop leaks are circumvented.
+This means that all the normal firewall rules inserted by the Mullvad app to stop leaks are circumvented.

-This affects all virtual machines, containers and software running on a Hyper-V virtual network.
+This problem affects all virtual machines, containers and software running on a Hyper-V virtual network.

-We currently have no fix for this issue.
-We have been experimenting with simply blocking all layer 2 traffic.
-This solution would be safer, but at the same time break some software.
-The user can instead choose to not use said software.
+The app mitigates the issue by blocking all Hyper-V traffic in secured states using Hyper-V-specific filters, i.e. a firewall that applies specifically to the Hyper-V hypervisor.
+The connected state is exempted since the routing table will ensure that traffic is tunneled in that case, at least for WSL (see details below).

+There are certain limitations to this mitigation.
+For example, LAN traffic will never be blocked while connected, regardless of whether "Local network sharing" is enabled.
+Moreover, DNS leaks are more likely to occur.

 #### Linux under WSL2